GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Detection Significance

 \section{Detection Significance}

 On 2023 November 23, at 13:54:30 UTC, the Advanced LIGO Hanford and Livingston detectors observed the \ac{gw} transient GW231123.
-Despite its short duration ($\sim$0.1\,s) and limited bandwidth (Figure~\ref{fig:data}), the signal was identified in low-latency analyses with high statistical significance, reported in terms of \ac{ifar}; see Table.~\ref{table:search}.
+The Advanced Virgo and KAGRA detectors were not online at this time.
+Despite its short duration ($\sim$0.1\,s) and limited bandwidth (Figure~\ref{fig:data}), coherent detection in both detectors allowed the signal to be identified in our analyses with high statistical significance, reported in terms of \ac{ifar}; see Table~\ref{table:search}.
+Without coincidence in two or more detectors, a high-mass \ac{bbh} signal like GW231123 would likely have been dismissed as a noise artefact (glitch).
 It was first detected by \pycbc Live, a matched-filter search for compact binaries~\citep{Allen:2004gu, Usman:2015kfa, Nitz:2017svb, DalCanton:2020vpm}.
 It was also reported by \cwb-BBH, a minimally modelled coherent excess power search~\citep{Mishra:2024zzs}.
 The \cwb-BBH search uses the \textit{WaveScan} time--frequency (TF) transformation~\citep{Klimenko:2022nji} and ranks identified triggers using a machine-learning classifier trained specifically on \ac{bbh} signals~\citep{Mishra:2021tmu, Mishra:2022ott, Mishra:2024zzs}.
 In addition, the event was also detected by two model-independent low-latency \cwb searches, or burst searches, designed to identify generic GW transients: \cwb-2G and \cwb-XP.
 The former is based on the \textit{Wilson--Debauchies--Meyer} TF transformation~\citep{Klimenko:2008fu, Klimenko:2015ypf, Drago:2020kic}, while the latter uses the \textit{WaveScan} TF transformation.
 Both apply a machine-learning classifier (XGBoost), trained on generic white-noise-bursts to rank identified triggers~\citep{Szczepanczyk:2022urr}.
 For further details on model-independent searches, see \cite{O4a:Allskyshort}.